s3rvac/vim-syntax-yara/README.md

 ## Installation

-The installation has two steps.

-(1) If you use [pathogen](https://github.com/tpope/vim-pathogen), simply go into the `bundle` directory and clone the repository in there:
+If you use [pathogen](https://github.com/tpope/vim-pathogen), simply go into the `bundle` directory and clone the repository in there:
 ```
 cd ~/.vim/bundle